emiiwongg/kube-applier/README.md

 * `LISTEN_PORT` - (int) Port for the container.
 This should be the same port specified in the container spec.

 **Optional:**
+* `DIRECTORY_MODE` - (string) Boolean string (ex: `"true"`, `"false"`) representing if kube-applier should be applying directory paths or not (ex: `/git/repo/app1`).
+If setting this mode to true, the following caveats apply:
+1) kube-applier will not be able to ignore any files at the top level (files directly under `REPO_PATH`)
+2) Paths in the `BLACKLIST_PATH` file in directory mode must be directory paths for ignore to work properly
 * `SERVER` - (string) Address of the Kubernetes API server.
 By default, discovery of the API server is handled by kube-proxy.
 If kube-proxy is not set up, the API server address must be specified with this environment variable (which is then written into a [kubeconfig file](http://kubernetes.io/docs/user-guide/kubeconfig-file/) on the backend).
 Authentication to the API server is handled by service account tokens.
 See [Accessing the Cluster](http://kubernetes.io/docs/user-guide/accessing-the-cluster/#accessing-the-api-from-a-pod) for more info.
 * `BLACKLIST_PATH` - (string) Path to a "blacklist" file which specifies files that should not be applied.
 This path should be absolute (e.g.